-The reading gets underway on Tuesday, Aug.
-5, 2014, at 7:30 pm in the upstairs lounge at Hopleaf, 5148 N. Clark St., Chicago.
+The reading gets underway on Tuesday, Sept.
+2, 2014, promptly at 7:30 pm in the upstairs lounge at Hopleaf, 5148 N. Clark St., Chicago.
 Doors open at 7:00 pm sharp -- no earlier, unfortunately, but get there as close to 7 as possible to secure a table, as the room fills up quickly.
-Grab a beer from Mark at the bar, and stick around afterward (or arrive earlier) for dinner downstairs.
+Grab a beer from Mark at the bar, and stick around afterward for dinner downstairs.
 Admission is free, but you must be 21 or older.

 Our readings take place at Hopleaf Bar, 5148 N. Clark St. in Chicago.
 We get started promptly at 7:30 pm in the upstairs lounge.
 Arrive early if you want a seat--but no earlier than 7:00 pm.
 Our readings are free, but only those 21 and over will be admitted.
 No food can be brought in from the restaurant.
 See you there!

 Amelia Beamer's story about sexy zombie escapades brought the house down at Tuesday Funk #66, on Feb.
 4 of this year.